MattiooFR/mattioofr.github.io/posts/publish-a-package-on-pypi-using-poetry.md

 .. title: Publish a package on PyPi using Poetry
 .. slug: publish-a-package-on-pypi-using-poetry
 .. date: 2020-04-23 21:31:25 UTC+02:00
-.. tags: tutorial, poetry, package
+.. tags: poetry, package, python
-.. category:
+.. category: tutorial
 .. link:
 .. description: Tutorial to publish a package on PyPi using Poetry
 .. type: text